hpe-security-lab/publications/csvsm-proxy-security-analysis/csvsm-proxy-security-analysis.md

 We will demonstrate that the host-based proxy is likely **not secure**[^secure-def] for the following uses:

 - Persistence of UEFI variables
-- TPM-based attestation
+- Persistence of TPM state when the TPM is used for attestation
 - Confidential storage of secrets in the TPM for applications other than full-disk encryption (FDE)
-- Protection of confidential data in environments with multiple key brokers
+- Protection of data in environments with multiple key brokers

 The host-based proxy **may be secure**[^secure-def] for the following uses: